4 Ways to Bicycle Around the World: Solo and Group Adventures

 2) Group Bicycle Rides

 A great alternative to independent cycling, especially for newbies.
 Check out rides arranged by nonprofit clubs and charities.
 They will sort out the route and accommodations, while helping with any mechanical issues.
 Registration fees can be incredibly low; close to what you'd spend anyway touring on your own without the planning hassle.
-How about six days riding through New York State for $300, including luggage transport, vehicle support, maps, camping spots, and more?
+If you want to cycle in France, there are tours throughout the country such as Discover France Adventures.
+How about six days riding through New York State for $500, including luggage transport, vehicle support, maps, camping spots, and more?
 That's the Great Big FANY Ride, and it's just one of many.

 Cost: Starts from $30-50 a day.